DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_system-manifest.md

 Runtime retrieval pulls chunks from Supabase based on the user message, guided by metadata from the schema and chunking rules.
 Phase 1 docs (assistant spec, guardrails, voice, use-case depth) provide the behavioral layer, while Phase 3 defines the exact API contract that binds requests, retrieval payloads, and system prompt assembly.

 When responding, the assistant applies the 3 modes and 5 archetypes matrix from the assistant spec as a lens on top of retrieved corpus chunks.
-Mode influences intent handling (Prospect, Owner, Navigation/Guide), archetype steers structure + tone + emphasis (without labeling the user) gated by confidence, and guardrails enforce hard boundaries while RAG keeps facts anchored in the V2 corpus.
+Mode influences intent handling (Prospect, Owner, Navigation), archetype steers structure + tone + emphasis (without labeling the user) gated by confidence, and guardrails enforce hard boundaries while RAG keeps facts anchored in the V2 corpus.

 ---